gunnargrosch/failure-lambda/README.md

 ### 2020-02-17 v0.2.0

 * Added blacklist failure.
-* Updated example application to retrive file from S3 based on URL from DynamoDB.
+* Updated example application to store file in S3 and item in DynamoDB.

 ### 2020-02-13 v0.1.1